 PACTT is the joint technology transfer office of the University of Lausanne (UNIL) and the University Hospital of Lausanne (CHUV).
 Contact us for commercialisation of research results, protection and management of intellectual property, negotiation and management of collaboration contracts with industry and other institutions, or if you need advice with the creation of a start-up company.
-For more information, feel free to contact the service at the following address: https://uniris.unil.ch/researchdata/#contact

-Data management services at FBM &CHUV

-- Centre de Recherche Clinique de Lausanne (CRC) FBM-UNIL/CHUV researchers conducting clinical study research should consult the CRC as earliest as possible when planning a prospective clinical study either interventional (trial) or observational.
-The CRC can provide them with services spanning from concept/design to publication, including solutions for electronic data capture, data management and statistical analysis. - For more information, feel free to contact the service. - Unité de valorisation des données et des échantillons biologiques (VDE) FBM/CHUV researchers conducting research on human subjects and using samples from the Biobanque Institutionnelle de Lausanne should consult VDE before planning research data use especially to make sure that data are codified and correctly de-identified.
-For more information, feel free to contact the service - FBM Publication & Data Management Unit at CHUV Library Through the process of data life cycle management, the BiUM publication management service is providing information, advice and help to FBM&CHUV researchers for the preparation of DMP and publishing their data through journal publications and selected repositories to increase the visibility of your work.
+For more information, feel free to contact the service at the following address: pactt.info@chuv.ch • IT services of UNIL ensure the storage, back-up and preservation of UNIL data.
+Data management services at FBM &CHUV • Centre de Recherche Clinique de Lausanne (CRC) FBM-UNIL/CHUV researchers conducting clinical study research should consult the CRC as earliest as possible when planning a prospective clinical study either interventional (trial) or observational.
+The CRC can provide them with services spanning from concept/design to publication, including solutions for electronic data capture, data management and statistical analysis.
+For more information, feel free to contact the service.

+• Unité de valorisation des données et des échantillons biologiques (VDE) FBM/CHUV researchers conducting research on human subjects and using samples from the Biobanque Institutionnelle de Lausanne should consult VDE before planning research data use especially to make sure that data are codified and correctly de-identified.
+For more information, feel free to contact the service • FBM Publication & Data Management Unit at CHUV Library Through the process of data life cycle management, the BiUM publication management service is providing information, advice and help to FBM&CHUV researchers for the preparation of DMP and publishing their data through journal publications and selected repositories to increase the visibility of your work.
 Free practical courses about these aspects are also provided in French or English by this service on a regular basis (check courses calendar).
-For more information, feel free to contact the service at the following address: Cecile.Lebrand@chuv.ch - Data management @ IUMSP The Unit for Public Health Documentation and Data Management (uDDSP) offers a range of services to the IUMSP research teams to help them manage, share, publish and reuse their research data in order to fullfil funders and publishers requirements.
+For more information, feel free to contact the service at the following address: Cecile.Lebrand@chuv.ch • Data management @ IUMSP The Unit for Public Health Documentation and Data Management (uDDSP) offers a range of services to the IUMSP research teams to help them manage, share, publish and reuse their research data in order to fullfil funders and publishers requirements.
 Also, free introductory courses on data management and DMP are provided in French by the uDDSP to FBM&CHUV researchers on a regular basis (check courses calendar).
-For more information, feel free to contact the service at the following address: uddsp.iumsp@chuv.ch